bitovi/documentjs/docs/guides/customizing.md

 @page DocumentJS.guides.customizing customizing
 @parent DocumentJS.guides 4

-Learn how to change the appearence of your generated html documentation.
+Learn how to change the appearence and JavaScript behavior of your generated html documentation.

 @body